bgplab/bgplab/docs/policy/8-community-attach.md

 * Execute **netlab up**.
 You can also [deploy the lab on some other lab infrastructure](../external/index.md).
 * Log into your devices (C1 and C2) with **netlab connect** and verify their configurations.

-**Note:** *netlab* will configure IP addressing, BGP, EBGP sessions, and BGP prefix advertisements on your routers.
-If you're not using *netlab*, you must configure your routers manually.

-!!!
-Warning
-    This lab requires additional configuration on X2.
-That configuration is currently available only for Arista EOS and FRRouting -- you have to use one of those devices as the external BGP router(s).

 ## Default Traffic Flow

 After starting the lab, log into C2 and examine its BGP table, looking for prefixes advertised by C1.
 You should get a printout similar to this one (generated on Arista cEOS)[^RAI]: